 Third time’s the charm?
 Armenia & Azerbaijan pledge to resume ceasefire on Monday after talks in Washington

-Armenian and Azerbajani foreign ministers, representing the two regional rivals locked in a decades-old conflict over the disputed Nagorno-Karabakh, have “reaffirmed their countries’ commitment to implement and abide by the humanitarian ceasefire agreed in Moscow on October 10,” the US, Armenia and Azerbaijan said in a joint statement released by the US Department of State on Saturday.
+Armenian and Azerbaijani foreign ministers representing the two regional rivals locked in a decades-old conflict over the disputed Nagorno-Karabakh “reaffirmed their countries’ commitment to implement and abide by the humanitarian ceasefire agreed in Moscow on October 10,” the US, Armenia, and Azerbaijan said in a joint statement released by the US Department of State on Saturday.

 #BREAKING: After 3 days of negotiations in the United States, parties reaffirmed their commitment to implement and abide by the humanitarian ceasefire previously announced on October 10, 2020.
 It'll take effect at 08:00 a.m. (local time) on October 26, 2020.#CeaseAzeriFirepic.twitter.com/Vt1maFwsCW— Khazanchyan (@khazanchyan) October 25, 2020

-The fresh attempt at bringing hostilities between the warring parties to an end came after a series of meetings between top Armenian and Azerbajani diplomats and senior US officials.
-On Friday, US Secretary of State Mike Pompeo sat down separately with Azerbaijan FM Jeyhun Bayramov and his Armenian counterpart Zohrab Mnatsakanyan.
-The negotiations also involved Trump's National Security Advisor Robert O’Brien, who welcomed the news, adding that US Deputy Secretary of State Stephen Biegun “played a key role” in the breakthrough.
+The latest attempt at bringing hostilities between the warring parties to an end came after a series of meetings between top Armenian and Azerbaijani diplomats and senior US officials.
+On Friday, US Secretary of State Mike Pompeo sat down separately with Azerbaijan FM Jeyhun Bayramov and his Armenian counterpart, Zohrab Mnatsakanyan.
+The negotiations also involved Trump’s national security advisor, Robert O’Brien, who welcomed the news, adding that US Deputy Secretary of State Stephen Biegun “played a key role” in the breakthrough.

 (2 of 2) “Congratulations to all of them for agreeing to adhere to the cease fire today.
 Lives will be saved in both nations. @SecPompeo & Stephen Biegun played a key role.
 Well done.” - NSA Robert C. O’Brien— NSC (@WHNSC) October 25, 2020

-Since the heavy fighting broke out between Armenia and Azerbaijan on September 27 in what has become the most intense flare-up of the smoldering territory dispute since the 1994 armistice, there have already been two attempts to broker a truce.
-The previous ceasfires quickly collapsed, however.
+Since heavy fighting broke out between Armenia and Azerbaijan on September 27 in what has become the most intense flare-up in the smoldering territorial dispute since the 1994 armistice, there have already been two attempts to broker a truce.
+The previous ceasefires quickly collapsed, however.

-The second attempt at agreeing to a pause in fighting came on October 17, but that ceasefire did not hold for much longer either.Also on rt.com Turkey's interest in Nagorno-Karabakh conflict motivated by control over Caucasus oil & gas supply, says Armenian president
+The second attempt came on October 17, but that ceasefire did not hold for much longer.Also on rt.com Turkey's interest in Nagorno-Karabakh conflict motivated by control over Caucasus oil & gas supply, says Armenian president

-The group said that the next such meeting will take place on October 29 in Geneva to discuss a roadmap to “a peaceful settlement.”
+The group said the next meeting will take place on October 29 in Geneva to discuss a roadmap to “a peaceful settlement.”

-When the diplomats were still busy negotiating in the US capital, the shelling intensified in the contested Nagorno-Karabakh - internationally recognized as part of Azerbaijan, populated mainly by ethnic Armenians.
-There were reports that Strepankert, the capital city of the self-proclaimed ethinic Armenian republic came under heavy bombardment on Friday.
+While the diplomats were busy negotiating in the US capital, the shelling intensified in the contested Nagorno-Karabakh – internationally recognized as part of Azerbaijan but populated mainly by ethnic Armenians.
+There were reports that Stepanakert, the capital city of the self-proclaimed ethnic Armenian republic, came under heavy bombardment on Friday.

 Think your friends would be interested?
 Share this story!